hrishikesh2005/sap_halchal_invoice/README.md

 | commons-io | 2.11.0 |
 | graphics2d | 0.32 |

-Download from Maven Central and upload via the iFlow **References → Archives** section.

 ### 2. Security Material
 A **User Credentials** artifact named `GmailSMTP` (Gmail address + a Gmail **App Password**, with 2-Factor Authentication enabled on the account).